-Tricoci University of Beauty Culture teachers and staff have created an opportunity for students to continue or begin their education and a path towards their career goals in an online modality.
-As of March 30, 2020, all Tricoci University campuses have gained State Board and NACCAS approval to temporarily deliver Distance Education ("DE").
-As we learn how to navigate this together to best serve students, we thank you for your patience and persistence in advance.
-The following are elements of delivering DE that participating students need to follow:
+Tricoci University of Beauty Culture has provided an opportunity for students to continue or begin their education on a path towards their career goals in a blended online modality for select programs.
+As of March 30, 2020, all Tricoci University campuses have gained State Board and NACCAS approval to temporarily deliver Distance Education ("DE") during the COVID-19 Pandemic.
+The following are elements of delivering DE that participating students need to follow and be aware of:

-- 1. Our current temporary approval allows up to 50% of the program's total clock hours be delivered through DE in Indiana and Wisconsin.
-Students in Illinois who were enrolled prior to March 20, 2020 are allowed up to 50% of the program's total clock hours to be delivered through DE, while students who enrolled on or after March 20, 2020 are capped at 10% of the program's total clock hours.
-Each state and each program vary so please contact the Campus Director for more specifics. - 2.
-Starting March 30th, most students will be scheduled for DE based on their current program schedule.
-For example, full time = 7.5 clock hours and part-time = 4.5 clock hours. - 3.
+- 1. Our current temporary approval allows up to 50% of the program's total clock hours to be delivered through DE for all programs during the COVID-19 Pandemic.
+Not all states are eligible for the full 50%.
+The actual percentage of DE clock hours varies by state. - 2.
+Campuses and programs may vary so please contact the Campus Director for more specifics. - 3.
+Students will be scheduled for DE based on their campus curriculum. - 4.
 Interaction with teachers must be validated by measurable participation through tracking of clock hours in the academic program.
 Teachers will be using Zoom to provide synchronous communication and instruction, as well as for tracking of student hours.
-Live student participation on Zoom is an important part of a student's DE experience. - 4.
+Live student participation on Zoom is an important part of a student's DE experience. - 5.
 Teachers and staff will pull student attendance daily and enter it into the Student Information System.
-This is a manual process so it may take longer than usual to see total actual clock hours via Klass App. - 5.
-All transcripts (official or unofficial), listing academic attainment received will identify the DE components. - 6.
-DE will not be utilized as a method for delivery of clinical instruction in which the student is to perform practical applications on a live model or client. - 7.
-Prior to beginning DE delivery, new and continuing students are provided with a disclaimer that academic achievement earned via DE may not be accepted for reciprocity or eligible for licensure in other states.
-A signed and dated copy of this disclaimer must be found in the student's academic file. - 8.
-Please note that there is no additional charge to the student for verification of their attendance for DE.
+This is a manual process so it may take longer than usual to see total actual clock hours via Klass App. - 6.
+All transcripts (official or unofficial), listing academic attainment received will identify the DE components. - 7.
+At predetermined points of the students DE hours, the student will be assessed by a teacher on campus to evaluate the students learning progress. - 8.
+DE will not be utilized as a method for delivery of clinical instruction in which the student is to perform practical applications on a live model or client. - 9.
+Prior to beginning DE delivery, students are provided with a disclaimer that academic achievement earned via DE may not be accepted for reciprocity or eligible for licensure in other states.
+A signed and dated copy of this disclaimer must be found in the student's permanent file. - 10.
+Please note that there is no additional charge to the student for verification of their attendance for DE. - 11.
+All instructors teaching DE have been trained and will provide the student with training on how to navigate the online learning platform, resources, and tools. - 12.
+Students are surveyed twice during their education.
+These surveys are used to assess the quality of education and student experience both on campus and through distance education. - 13.
+Instructor will conduct a self-assessment at predetermined timeframes based off of class schedules - 14.
+A Comparative analysis of student academic performance is completed to identify and track student success in distance education vs on site curriculum.